FeruzaShokirjonovna/tax-calculator/README.md

 ## Site Structure

 The 'Wunder eTax' is a terminal based application that is being presented in a one page website.
-When the application starts the user will be presented with a short welcome message and a menu with 2 options.
-The menu consists of the following choices: *Calculate Tax Refund*, *Get Help from an independent tax advisor*.
+When the application starts the user will be presented with a short welcome message and a menu with 3 options.
+The menu consists of the following choices: *Calculate Tax Refund*, *Get Help from an independent tax advisor* and *Exit*.
 Read more about the choices in the [Features](<#features>) section.

 In the top of the page there is also a 'Run Program' button that the user can use to reload the application if needed.